 The Deed and Trust is a representation structure and appoints most governance to a group of individuals that we call the Trustees which is a lifetime appointment.

-The current Trustees are: Richard Mills, Anne Scott, Lyle Troxell, Denise Gorham, Gill Sanchez, and Steve Edmonds.
+The current Trustees are: Richard Mills, Anne Scott, Lyle Troxell, Denise Gorham, and Gill Sanchez.

 For more information on the running of Park Hall please see our online documents.